 Hugh Macken: So much of what you’re talking about really embodies the spirit of The Leo House and it certainly embodies your spirit.
 It really embodies the spirit of mentality, kindness, and knowing people by name.
 I was so struck by your interactions with the staff members from the very lowest to the very highest, their level of respect for you as well as your level of respect for them.
 It is very touching to see that.
 I know that guests feel the same way.
 The Leo House is a Catholic institution and yet the beauty of it is that The Leo House welcomes visitors of all faiths and people of New York to people all over the world.
 The Leo House has such a wonderful spirit of hope and encouragement for everything and it’s wonderful to hear these words of encouragement from you.
 Before we get to your other ideas let’s come back to The Leo House.
 Tell us a little bit about your tenure and involvement with The Leo House since 1991.
 Tell us about the mission and spirit at The Leo House and how everything is going right now in the midst of this crisis.
 I know at least one person who works at The Leo House has unfortunately contracted the virus.

 Michael Coneys: Well, The Leo House right now is closed.
 Governor Cuomo has ordered all non-essential businesses to be closed.
 We have been very prudent over the years and have enough money to keep some staff onboard but we’ve had to furlough most of our employees.
-We’re looking to find ways through the new CARES Act to make an application for a loan to put our employees back on payroll.
+We’re have been looking to find ways to make an application for a loan from various personal finance companies (like the ones provided by https://www.sofi.com/personal-loans/) through the new CARES Act, so that we can put our employees back on payroll.
 We’ve also been studying the possibility of having medical personnel to stay at The Leo House but we don’t have the funds to donate towards that right now.
 Our normal charitable programs for hospital and nursing home visitors, our clergy and religious hospitality program and our heroes hospitality program have used up all our charitable money that we’ve had before the pandemic caused the closure.
 We can’t allow medical personnel to stay at The Leo House without having some kind of remuneration, at least to cover the cost of leaving the lights on, you know, our basic costs.
 We are going to see if we can find a way to offer hospitality to medical personnel in New York without costs to the medical personnel.
 If either the government could pay for the rooms, or if we could get a loan with loan forgiveness to cover the costs then we’d be happy to do that and we are exploring that as we speak.

 Ashley Bryant who is our COO, her title is Assistant Executive Director has contracted the virus and she has been working from home to see if we can find a way to do that.
 In 2001, after 9/11, we opened the doors of The Leo House to first responders and had them stay without costs to the first responders nor costs to the City of New York.
 We were able to do that because we were open at the same time for other guests and we had revenues coming in.
 Because we don’t have any revenue coming in at the moment, it is tough for us.
 We ask for the prayers and thoughts from our friends around the world to enlighten us to find ways so that we can reopen our doors for medical personnel in the NYC area.